syncfusion-content/maui-docs/MAUI/CheckBox/Visual-Customization.md

 ![.NET MAUI CheckBox](Images/Visual-Customization/linebreakmode.png)

-This demo can be downloaded from this [link](https://www.syncfusion.com/downloads/support/directtrac/general/ze/CHECKB~1847116013)
+This demo can be downloaded from this [GitHub link](https://github.com/SyncfusionExamples/How-to-wrap-text-in-DOTNET-MAUI-CheckBox)

 ## Size Customization